-Do I need to return to my province for a certain number of days for the travel-day limits to restart?
+Do I need to return to my province for a certain number

-Yes; you need to return to your province of residence for your travel-day limit to restart.
+your travel-day limit to restart.
 Each trip length begins when you leave your province or territory of residence and ends when you return to your province or territory of residence (you can leave on a new trip immediately upon return).
 Alberta Health states that you need to be physically present in Alberta for at least 183 days in a 12-month period to remain eligible for your Alberta Health Care Insurance Plan coverage.
 Check with your province's eligibility rules for out-of-province travel.